GovReady/continuous-ato-kit/README.md

 See the [Jenkins documentation](https://jenkins.io/doc/tutorials/building-a-node-js-and-react-app-with-npm/) for further information about starting Jenkins.

-(We plan to build the application from its source code repository on Github.
-If you need to clone the application onto the Docker Host Machine, bind mount the clone directory into the Jenkins container by adding `-v /path/to/application/code:/home` to the arguments above before the last argument.)
+*Advanced*.
+We will build the application from its source code repository on Github, but you can also build from a local git repository using a Docker bind mount (`-v`) and using a different Jenkins configuration below.

 Check that Jenkins is now running at `http://localhost:8080/` on the **Docker Host Machine**.